ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## CACHE
 - EVICTION POLICY
     - TTL - time-to-live, evict when it expires
+    - FIFO - evict based on order of insertion
     - LRU cache is prolly most common, use a hash table whose values are nodes in a doubly linked list
         - head of linkedlist is most recent, and tail is least recent
     - LFU - least frequently used, keep a count of hits for each cache entry